VT-Magnum-Research/sodacloud/README.md

 Setting up a Java server-side project
 ------------
-1.ownload SodaCloud and SodaCloudJetty project.
+1.Download SodaCloud and SodaCloudJetty project.
+SodaCloud is the fundamental library project for all the marshalling and abstraction logic.
+SodaCloudJetty is a built upon Jetty which provides HTTP server and servlet container.

 2.Create a Java project in eclipse and add SodaCloud and SodaCloudJetty to the build path.

 3.To create a basic server with Jetty.
 Create the main class implements ServerSodaListener interface.
+The started() will be called when the server is launched.

 ```java
    public class Server implements ServerSodaListener {